 Who’s a Good Candidate for Non-Surgical Treatment

-If your symptoms started recently and you haven’t tried a full course of conservative care yet, non-surgical treatment is absolutely worth pursuing before jumping to surgery.
-Acute disc herniations often respond well to decompression, adjustments, and rehab exercises.
+If your symptoms started recently and you haven’t completed a full course of conservative care yet, non-surgical treatment is the right move before jumping to surgery.
+Acute disc herniations respond very well to decompression, adjustments, and corrective exercise.

-You’re also a good candidate if your pain is manageable—meaning you’re not bedridden, you can still walk and function, and you don’t have red-flag symptoms like severe weakness or loss of sensation.
+You’re also a strong candidate if your pain is manageable – meaning you’re not bedridden, you can still walk and function, and you don’t have red-flag symptoms like severe weakness or loss of sensation.
 Most disc herniations fall into this category.

-Even if you’ve had symptoms for months, non-surgical treatment can still work.
-Chronic cases take longer to resolve, but the disc can still heal if you address the underlying mechanical issues and give it the right environment to recover.
+Even chronic cases respond well to the right conservative approach.
+They take longer to resolve, but the disc can still heal when you address the underlying mechanical issues and give it the right environment to recover.

-Age isn’t necessarily a disqualifying factor either.
-Older adults with degenerative disc disease can benefit from non-surgical care, though the treatment plan may look different than it would for a younger patient with an acute injury.
+Age isn’t a disqualifying factor either.
+Older adults with degenerative disc disease benefit from non-surgical care, though the treatment plan looks different than it would for a younger patient with an acute injury.

 How Long Does Non-Surgical Treatment Take?

 That depends on the severity of your disc injury and how long you’ve been dealing with symptoms.
 Some patients notice significant improvement within a few weeks.
-Others take a couple of months to see meaningful change.
+Others take longer, particularly when the herniation is large or there’s significant nerve involvement.

-During that time, you’ll likely need to modify your activities.
-Heavy lifting, prolonged sitting, and high-impact exercise can aggravate the disc and slow healing.
-That doesn’t mean you’re stuck in bed—most people can continue working and doing light activity—but you’ll need to be strategic about what you do and how you do it.
+During treatment you’ll likely need to modify certain activities.
+Heavy lifting, prolonged sitting, and high-impact exercise aggravate the disc and slow healing.
+That doesn’t mean you’re stuck in bed – most people continue working and doing light activity – but being strategic about load and movement during this phase makes a real difference in outcomes.

-The frustrating part is that progress isn’t always linear.
-You might feel great one week and then have a flare-up the next.
-That’s normal.
-Healing happens in waves, not a straight line.
+Progress isn’t always linear.
+You might feel great one week and have a flare-up the next.
+That’s normal – healing happens in waves, not a straight line.
 The trend over time is what matters, not day-to-day fluctuations.

 What Happens If Conservative Care Doesn’t Work?

-If you’ve committed to non-surgical treatment for 8 to 12 weeks and you’re not seeing improvement—or if your symptoms are getting worse—it’s time to revisit the conversation about surgery.
-At that point, you’ve given conservative care a fair shot, and if it’s not working, surgery may be the next logical step.
+If you’ve committed to a quality course of non-surgical treatment and you’re not seeing improvement – or symptoms are getting worse – it’s time to revisit the surgery conversation.
+At that point, conservative care has had a fair shot, and surgery becomes the appropriate next step.

-But even then, surgery isn’t the only option.
-Sometimes a different approach to conservative treatment works better.
-For example, if decompression alone isn’t enough, adding targeted soft tissue work or adjusting the exercise protocol might make the difference.
-Dr. Gentile’s 20+ years of experience treating disc injuries means he’s seen what works, what doesn’t, and when it’s time to pivot.
+But even then, there may be room to adjust the approach before going that route.
+If decompression alone isn’t producing the results we expect, adding targeted soft tissue work or modifying the exercise protocol sometimes makes the difference.
+Dr. Gentile’s 20+ years treating disc injuries means he’s seen what works, what doesn’t, and when it’s time to pivot.

-The goal is never to keep you in treatment indefinitely if it’s not helping.
-It’s to give you the best chance at avoiding surgery if that’s possible, while being honest about when surgery becomes the smarter choice.
+The goal is never to keep you in treatment indefinitely if it’s not working.
+It’s to give you the best chance at avoiding surgery where that’s possible, while being direct about when surgery becomes the smarter choice.

 Why Surgery Isn’t Risk-Free

-Surgery for herniated discs—whether it’s a microdiscectomy, laminectomy, or fusion—comes with risks.
+Surgery for herniated discs – whether it’s a microdiscectomy, laminectomy, or fusion – carries real risks.
 Infection, nerve damage, bleeding, and adverse reactions to anesthesia are all possible.
-Most surgeries go smoothly, but complications do happen.
+Most surgeries go smoothly, but complications happen.

 There’s also the reality that surgery doesn’t always eliminate pain.
-Some patients still experience chronic low back pain after surgery, either because the underlying mechanical issues weren’t addressed or because scar tissue developed during healing.
-Failed back surgery syndrome is a real phenomenon, and it’s one reason why many surgeons encourage patients to try conservative care first.
+Some patients experience ongoing chronic low back pain after surgery, either because the underlying mechanical issues weren’t addressed or because scar tissue developed during healing.
+Failed back surgery syndrome is well-documented, and it’s a primary reason why most surgeons encourage patients to exhaust conservative options first.

-Recovery from back surgery takes time.
-You’ll likely be off work for several weeks, restricted from lifting and bending for months, and facing a long rehab process to rebuild strength and mobility.
-For some people, that’s worth it to get out of severe pain.
-For others, it’s worth exploring non-surgical options first.
+Recovery from back surgery is significant.
+Time off work, restrictions on lifting and bending for months, and a long rehab process to rebuild strength and mobility.
+For some people dealing with severe pain, that tradeoff is worth it.
+For others, exploring non-surgical options first is the smarter path.

 The Bottom Line

 Dr. Gentile has treated thousands of patients with disc injuries over the course of his career.
-He’s seen cases that resolved beautifully with conservative care and cases that ultimately needed surgery.
-His job isn’t to talk you out of surgery—it’s to help you make an informed decision based on your specific situation.
+He’s seen cases that resolved completely with conservative care and cases that ultimately needed surgery.
+His job isn’t to talk you out of surgery – it’s to help you make an informed decision based on your specific situation.

-If non-surgical treatment can work for you, it’s worth trying first.
-If it doesn’t, you haven’t lost anything—surgery is still an option.
-But if it does work, you’ve avoided a major procedure and the recovery that comes with it.
+If non-surgical treatment can work for you, it’s worth doing first.
+If it doesn’t, surgery remains an option.
+But if it does work, you’ve avoided a major procedure and everything that comes with it.

 FAQs